bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/slides/02-datatypes/06-arrays_functions.md

 If you run `console.dir([1, 2])` in your browser’s console, you can inspect the structure of the array object in more detail.

-Unlike “plain” objects, array objects have `Array.prototype` as prototype, which provides all the array methods, such as `.push`, `.map`, etc.
+Unlike "plain” objects, array objects have `Array.prototype` as prototype, which provides all the array methods, such as `.push`, `.map`, etc.

     ┌──────────┐       [[Prototype]]        ┌──────────────────┐
     │  obj {}  │───────────────────────────▶│ Object.prototype │